INTERVIEW WITH LISA ELLISON

 I first discovered the joy of writing after my brothers and I unearthed a suitcase-style typewriter from a pile of clothes at the bottom of my parents’ closet.
 I was nine and learning to string sentences into paragraphs.
-My mother had recently been hired for a second shift job that meant we only saw her two nights per week.
+My mother had recently been hired for a second-shift job that meant we only saw her two nights per week.
 As I typed letters to her each night, I felt the power of my words and what they could convey about love and longing.
 Soon I discovered that everyone had that power.
-To see it, we just needed to pay attention.
+To see it, I just needed to pay attention.

 Feeling like a writer took much longer.
 I spent years believing I had to achieve very specific things in order to accept this lofty title.
-But, in reality writers write.
+But, in reality, writers write.
 All that’s required is the willingness to park your butt in a chair and slap some words in a notebook.

 What's your philosophy about teaching a writing class?